 These next few months we will be looking into a few of Jesus’s teachings, mostly ones that were misunderstood by the original hearers.
-We’ll begin next week with a teaching that ends with many hearers walking away never to follow Jesus again.
-We will read some that made the disciples question “Is this for me?
+Next week we will discuss a teaching that ends with many hearers walking away never to follow Jesus again.
+In weeks to come we will read some that made the disciples question “Is this for me?
 Or just for ‘others’?”
-We will read parables that were intended to be heard, but in hearing not perceiving.
+As well as parables that were intended to be heard, but in hearing not perceiving.
 We will look at relations to the Old Testament that many believers miss when they spend the majority of their time reading New Testament only.
 We will read in light of the Epistles, which the Spirit uses to clarify and give us understanding–since He took of what Jesus taught and gave it again (see John 16:14; 1 Corinthians 2:6-16).

 In addition to reading these passages in light of other Scriptures, we will look at how we may read our own culture into the text, making it difficult to understand.
 Americans love democracy (or pretend to), individuality, and “none of your business” entirely too much to understand some of Jesus’ teachings about the Kingdom of God.
 Likewise, other cultures must face the idea that family and community can become an idol, and we really do need time alone with Jesus, and the courage to believe even if grandparents or parents or siblings will not.